Be the first to know about our latest posts.

 The key benefit of two-factor authentication is that access to any account is dependent on two variables which denotes that the security is more potent.
 2FA is designed to reduce the risk of compromised information or credentials.
 Most of the other sectors are already using this measure to prevent cybercrime.
 A large number of customers are already familiar with this technology and won't require to be reeducated.

 This technology can quickly efficiently record transactions between two partners.
 As a result, blockchain is being used in specific sectors extensively.
-For example, Estonia is the pioneer in this field, having started to leverage the power of blockchain to protect its society and citizens' medical data.
+For example, Estonia is the in this field, having started to leverage the power of blockchain to protect its society and citizens' medical data.
 At present, Estonia's complete healthcare billing, health data, and prescription information are digitally well-kept via blockchain.

 Using blockchain would enable patients to quickly unlock and share their health information or data with other healthcare providers via a shareable private key.
 In addition, blockchain can create a simple system for storage that can be updated consistently by authorized users.
 This would make faster diagnosis and interventions possible.